Read our lab’s philosophy and culture

 Interests: Behavioral and systems approach to neuroscience topics such as psychiatric disorders.
 Microscopy and Imaging.

-Hobbies: Eating his way through a city, board games, sports, cooking, hiking, karaoke, sleeping, wasting time on YouTube, traveling.
+Hobbies: Eating his way through a city, board games, sports, cooking, hiking, karaoke, sleeping, wasting time on YouTube, and traveling.

 Isak (He/Him)